isomerpages/alps-corp/pages/terms-of-use.md

-5.3 You understand and agree that ALPS may review and edit or delete (but has no obligation to do so) any content, messages, photos or profiles that in the sole judgment of  ALPS violates these Website T&Cs or which may be offensive, illegal or violate the rights, harm, or threaten the safety of any Website users.
+5.3 You understand and agree that ALPS may review and edit or delete (but has no obligation to do so) any content, messages, photos or profiles that in the sole judgment of &nbsp;ALPS violates these Website T&amp;Cs or which may be offensive, illegal or violate the rights, harm, or threaten the safety of any Website users.

 5.4 The following are some examples of the types of content and activities which are illegal or prohibited on the Website: